lzychowski/AndroidSamples/DSTreasureChest/README.md

 When a board game player encounters a chest and is prompted to pick a random item, the player can use this application to generate a random treasure.
 Player can pick from the list of expansions that they own and can also filter items by level requirements.

+## SQLite

+SQLite database is used to store the list of items, their level, and the expansions they belong to.
+Adding items can be done by inserting new records into the database file.
+At this point in time adding expansions would require a minor code change.

+## Screenshots

 Welcome screen with instructions

 <img src="Screenshot_1.png" width="360px" />